What Does the Resurrection of Jesus Mean?

 The meaning of Advent refers to the season in the Christian calendar that anticipates and celebrates the coming of Jesus

-The book of Daniel reveals what it looks like to remain faithful in a world that opposes God.
-This daily devotion series walks through key moments in Daniel, showing how God’s sovereignty governs every kingdom and how believers are called to stand firm with conviction.
+The book of Daniel reveals what it means to remain faithful in a world that opposes God.
+It shows how God’s sovereignty governs every kingdom and how believers are called to stand firm with conviction.

 This devotional series will help you: